opensearch-project/sql/docs/dev/sql-nested-function-where-clause.md

 ### 1.3 Example Data and Usage

 A basic example from data mapping to response from SQL plugin.
-This example is very basic but useful for understanding the `nested` functions use.

 **Mapping:**
 ```json